Enrolment and re-enrolment

 Tip: When completing your subject enrolment, your subjects should display on your Study Plan with a status of ‘Enrolled’ and be highlighted in green.
 If not, then you have not completed and saved your enrolment properly.

-IMPORTANT: All subjects in the Melbourne Law Masters program have a strict quota, and enrolment is on first-in basis.
+IMPORTANT: All subjects in the Melbourne Law Masters program have a strict quota, and enrolment is on a first-in basis.
 If you are unable to enrol in a subject, it may mean that:

 Please note that Melbourne Law School may reserve places in a subject for incoming international cohorts or where a subject is core to a specialisation with limited alternate options.